Apology but no cash payments: California reparations for slavery start incrementally

 Now, acting on the recommended framework, California Gov. Gavin Newsom signed a package of reparations legislation, including a formal apology to African Americans for the state’s role in perpetuating slavery and its legacy – and budgeted up to $12 million to pay for it.

-State lawmakers touted the handful of bills as significant milestones, but disappointed advocates who have been calling for more aggressive action.
-The efforts amount to a small fraction of what would have been needed for cash payments to descendants of slavery or other forms of monetary redress, like subsidies for education or homeownership.
+State lawmakers touted the handful of bills as significant milestones, but the bills disappointed advocates who have been calling for more aggressive action.
+The efforts amount to a small fraction of what would have been needed for cash payments to descendants of slavery or for other forms of monetary redress, like subsidies for education or homeownership.

 Why We Wrote This